khakhalin/notes/00_books.md

 ## Aggregators of links

 * [Machine learning for humans, 80/20 reading list](https://medium.com/machine-learning-for-humans/ai-reading-list-c4753afd97a) - claims to be curated.
 Sections on ML, Deep, RL, and then various general readings about the meaning of it all.
+* [Scientific visualization with matplotlib](https://github.com/rougier/scientific-visualization-book) - an open-source book project in the works that hadn't been released yet, but the previews look lovely